Operator Overloading Considered Harmful

 Using the same symbol for two different built-in operations is completely different from operator overloading.
 For instance, almost every language supports this including languages like Basic and C. Adding two ints is not the same operation as adding two doubles, or as adding an int to a double.
 However, all three different operations use the plus sign in most languages.

 This is not a problem because the plus sign is still unambiguous.
 It means the same thing in everyone’s code.
 There’s no confusion.
-This is completely different from allowing my code to mean one thing when it adds two database records and your code to means something completely different.
+This is completely different from allowing my code to mean one thing when it adds two database records and your code to mean something completely different.

 Operator overloading just doesn’t make sense.
 While there are legitimate use cases for it, there aren’t enough of them.
 While it makes some code cleaner, it makes much more code dirtier.
 While it can be used competently by the most cautious programmers, it is far more likely to be used incorrectly by the rest of us.
-In C++ operator overloading is a major contributor to illegible code, unmaintainable code where bugs hide.
+In C++ operator overloading is a major contributor to illegible, unmaintainable code where bugs hide.
 Operator overloading: just say no.

-29 Responses to “Operator Overloading Considered Harmful”
+40 Responses to “Operator Overloading Considered Harmful”

 1. dbt Says: